intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a smart alarm clock that:
+Using a compatible Intel-based platform, this project lets you create a smart alarm clock that:

 - can be accessed with your mobile phone via the built-in web interface to set the alarm time.
 - displays live weather data on the LCD.